 “The role of the architect in assisting people affected by natural disaster is not limited solely to design and architecture.
 We help clients come to terms with their situation and work through their options, while listening to their stories and grieving.
 By providing positive inspirational ideas, support and assistance we help clients to move forward.”David Brown, architect

 We aim to enable those affected by the present and future disasters to rebuild their lives, either by themselves or with help from the community, at once or in stages.
 Local communities and businesses may also apply for assistance.

 - resilient in natural disasters,

 - compact and spatially efficient,

 “Thanks for your assistance in the reconstruction of our home.
-For your information we are going to contract the architect to assist us with the design and build of this project, following your introduction.
-We are both excited and looking forward to working together.”Paul, Kangaroo Valley NSW
+We are going to contract the architect to assist us with the design and build of this project, following your introduction.
+We are both excited and looking forward to working together.”Paul, client